Security

 1. Install and run antimalware

-Install and run a trusted antivirus/antimalware software to scan your phone for issues.
+Install and run a trusted cleaning software to scan your phone for issues.
 If it finds any, you can automatically clean it up.
 You may have to factory reset your phone to undo all the damage.

 2. Change all your passwords